MicrosoftDocs/power-pages-docs/power-pages-docs/templates/data-workspace-after-school.md

 ![A graphical user interface displaying the styling options for tables in Portals ](media/image43.png)

-To preview the changes, return head back to the Pages workspace, sync the changes, and select the preview button.
+To preview the changes, return head back to the Pages workspace.
+Once there, sync the changes and select the preview button.

-Styling Workspace for After School Program
+## Styling Workspace for After School Program

 After School Program comes with a custom theme that's mapped to one of the themes out of the box.
 There are many themes to choose from.
 Select the one that you like the best.

 ![A graphical user interface displaying the Portals styling workspace ](media/image44.png)

-You are also able to look at what the theme would look like across pages by using the pages drop-down.
+Use the pages drop down to see what the theme would look like across pages.

 ![A graphical user interface displaying the styling options available within Portals ](media/image45.png)